 I found this course very informative, beneficial, easy to understand, I am glad to have come across this course and learned many important things about medical emergencies, THANK YOU, APPRECIATED.

 The courses are designed in such a way that you can understand the concepts even if u have no prior knowledge in biology .Really helpful and teachers are exceptional

 I loved the skill videos and the role plays.
 The exams help the recall process.
-Overall a good way for every Doctor, medical student and EMT to learn and relearn these skills online.
+It's giving me the skills I need to further my career.

 About the Become an EMT Specialization